ssbc/ssb-buttwoo-spec/README.md

 - Based on [bipf] as that is a good foundation for an append-only-log system (write once, many reads)
 - Similar to [bendy-butt] uses simple encoding and [ssb-bfe] for binary encodings
 - Similar to [bamboo] signs the hash only
-- Should include aggregate hashes and signatures (this should be extensible, with something like every 25 as a good default) for better performance([ssb-performance-notes])
+- Should include aggregate hashes (maybe input is list<hash> + list<signature>).
+This should be extensible, with something like every 25 as a good default for better performance([ssb-performance-notes])

 [bipf]: https://github.com/ssbc/bipf
 [bamboo]: https://github.com/AljoschaMeyer/bamboo/